Using data to enhance campaigns

-We sat down to discuss how data can unlock innovation in PR with Caroline Coventry, a director at Nelson Bostock UNLIMITED, and Dr. Simon Collister, a director of our Human Understanding Lab, on the latest edition of our Human Understanding Lab Leaders podcast.
+We sat down to discuss how data can unlock innovation in PR with Caroline Coventry, Director at Nelson Bostock UNLIMITED, and Dr. Simon Collister, Director of our Human Understanding Lab, in the latest edition of our Human Understanding Lab Leaders podcast.

 PR only scratches the surface of data possibilities